Dropping degrees and embracing skills: How to tackle the technology skills gap

 Crucially, however, not only does it enable organisations to widen the talent pool, but it also reduces failed hires.
 So not only does a skills-based approach remove the risk associated with dropping degrees from job requirements, it actually improves the hire success rate.
 Research from McKinsey has indicated that hiring for skills is five times more predictive of job performance than hiring for education and more than two times more predictive than hiring for work experience.

-Spotted Zebra empowers organisations to respond to the skills gap crisis through our skills-based workforce management platform
+Spotted Zebra empowers organisations to respond to the skills gap crisis through our skills intelligence platform.

 Beyond that, Spotted Zebra also assesses the quality of fit that individuals have with an organisation in terms of values and culture, and also assesses whether the individual has the right skills to grow with the organisation over time.